 WUTIF

-WUTIF Capital (VCC) Inc. is a novel "angel" fund that co-invests with angel investors in promising new technology ventures in British Columbia.
+WUTIF Capital (VCC) Inc. is a novel angel fund that co-invests with angel investors in promising new technology ventures in British Columbia.
 WUTIF was formed in mid-2003 and made its first investments in late 2004.
+To date, over $19 million has been invested in more than 135 companies.

-WUTIF gives investors an opportunity to invest in, as well as contribute to, the BC economy and optionally contribute to their favorite charity for additional tax benefits.
+WUTIF gives investors an opportunity to invest in, as well as contribute to, the BC economy and optionally contribute to their favourite charity for additional tax benefits.

 WUTIF, unlike other professionally managed funds, has a very low operating cost.
-Management is compensated primarily on performance!
+Management is compensated mainly for performance.

-• an "angel" fund - that has mainly angel investors and that only co-invests with angels
+• an angel fund that has mainly angel investors and that co-invests with angels

 • no management loads (mainly performance fees)